- Alumni & Donors

 Penn Law is a world leader in legal education, uniquely equipping students with the knowledge and skills they need to excel in today's legal marketplace, wherever their career aspirations and intellectual interests take them.

-- The Wharton Business and Law Certificate, a custom designed program taught by Wharton faculty and industry experts selected for their teaching skills, subject expertise and ability to offer applied concepts and examples to participants.
+- The Wharton Business and Law Certificate, a custom designed program taught by Wharton faculty and industry experts selected for their teaching skills, subject area expertise and ability to offer examples and desmonstrate applied concepts to participants

-- A culture of collegiality, where students feel welcome and supported, allowing students to safely take risks that deepen and broaden their study.
+- A culture of collegiality, where students feel welcomed and supported, allowing them to safely take risks that deepen and broaden their education.

 The Law School:

-The Law School's campus is state-of-the-art, with four fully interconnected buildings surrounding a green courtyard.
-Students are steps away from the amenities of the University of Pennsylvania, with its activities for graduate and professional students, its state-of-the-art gym and health club, and its many libraries, museums, theaters, lectures, and events.
+The Law School is state-of-the-art facility, with four fully interconnected buildings surrounding a green courtyard.
+Students are only steps away from the amenities of the University of Pennsylvania, with its activities for graduate and professional students, a state-of-the-art gym and health club, and its many libraries, museums, theaters, lectures, and events.